Data Broker Removal Checklist 2026 (Step-by-Step)

 - Take a screenshot for before/after comparison after 30 days

-Week 1 · 15 min with OfflistMe
+Week 1 · less than 10 minutes with OfflistMe

-Opt out of Tier 1 — People-search sites (24–72 hour response)
+Opt out of Tier 1 people-search sites

-- Send from your own email inbox — confirms your identity without ID upload
+- Send from your own email inbox, confirms your identity without ID upload

 - Include CCPA §1798.105 citation in your request for legal obligation

-Opt out of Tier 2 — Data aggregators (7–30 day response)
+Opt out of Tier 2 data aggregators

 - Submit opt-out requests to: Intelius, BeenVerified, Acxiom, Oracle Data Cloud, LexisNexis, Equifax Marketing Services, PeopleFinder, Zabasearch

-- These brokers process in batches — expect 7–14 days before your profile disappears
+- These brokers process in batches, expect 7–14 days before your profile disappears

 - Some (Acxiom, Oracle) may require a mailed letter or identity verification form

-- Acxiom opt-out is especially important — it feeds dozens of downstream people-search sites
+- Acxiom opt-out is especially important, it feeds dozens of downstream people-search sites

-- Note: some aggregators suppress rather than delete — your profile may rebuild within 6 months
+- Note: some aggregators suppress rather than delete, your profile may rebuild within 6 months

 Upstream aggregators like Acxiom supply data to hundreds of downstream people-search sites.
 Opting out of Acxiom reduces re-listing frequency even for brokers you didn't individually target.